mariuscrsn/smart-coffee-maker/README.md

 Note: **In the following sections a brief tutorial is presented, for further information please take a look at [the report](docs/../doc/article.pdf)**

+## Legal info
+Due to the fact that smart appliances are an emerging sector, there is not yet evidence of any regulations issued by the EC.
+However, the UK government is working to create a standard for smart appliances.
+Please feel free to contact me if you are aware of any regulations regarding smart appliances.

 ## Build
 - To analyze communication protocolo connect the appropriate pins to the raspberry and execute the following command: